lab1092/blender-manual_ja/manual/rigging/posing/editing.rst

-Moreover, the local space for these actions is the bone's own one (visible when you enable the :guilabel:`Axes` option of the :guilabel:`Armature` panel).
+Moreover, the local space for these actions is the bone's own one (visible when you enable the *Axes* option of the *Armature* panel).
-This is especially important when using axis locking - for example, there is no specific "bone roll" tool in :guilabel:`Pose` mode, as you can rotate around the bone's main axis just by locking on the local Y axis (:kbd:`R-Y-Y`)...
+This is especially important when using axis locking - for example, there is no specific "bone roll" tool in *Pose* mode, as you can rotate around the bone's main axis just by locking on the local Y axis (:kbd:`R-Y-Y`)...
 This also works with several bones selected;
 each one is locked to its own local axis!

 When you pose your armature,
 you are supposed to have one or more objects skinned on it!
-And obviously, when you transform a bone in :guilabel:`Pose` mode, its related objects or object's shape is moved/deformed accordingly, in real time.
+And obviously, when you transform a bone in *Pose* mode, its related objects or object's shape is moved/deformed accordingly, in real time.
 Unfortunately, if you have a complex rig set-up and/or a heavy skin object, this might produce lag, and make interactive editing very painful.
-If you experience such troubles, try enabling the :guilabel:`Delay Deform` button of the :guilabel:`Armature` panel - the skin objects will only be updated once you validate the transform operation.
+If you experience such troubles, try enabling the *Delay Deform* button of the *Armature* panel - the skin objects will only be updated once you validate the transform operation.